prof18/marcogomiero.com/content/posts/drafts/move-libray-jcenter-to-maven.md

 > Into the Sunset on May 1st: Bintray, JCenter, GoCenter, and ChartCenter
 > https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/

-So, if you are using JCenter as repository for your libraries (as me), it’s time to migrate.
+So, if you are using JCenter as the repository for your libraries (as me), it’s time to migrate.

-In this article I will not go through the publishing process of a library to MavenCentral, because there are already plenty of resources available.
+In this article, I will not go through the publishing process of a library to MavenCentral, because there are already plenty of resources available.
 For example, I followed the one written by Márton Braun.

 > Publishing Android libraries to MavenCentral in 2021
 > https://getstream.io/blog/publishing-libraries-to-mavencentral-2021/

 Instead, the topic of this article is to show how to manually migrate the old artifacts of a library without recompiling them.

-It’s important to migrate also the old artifacts, because not all the users of your library are using the latest version.
+It’s important to migrate also the old artifacts because not all the users of your library are using the latest version.
 But if the library is old, it’s difficult to recompile it from scratch.
 For example, I’ve tried to manually rebuild the first version of [YoutubeParser](https://github.com/prof18/YoutubeParser), but I quickly failed because it was using a version of the Android Gradle Plugin of 5 years ago that is now incompatible with Android Studio 4.

 ## Download old artifacts from Bintray